Restorative Care Dentistry

-Tooth Colored Fillings
+Tooth Colored Fillings - Restorative

-Silver vs. White Fillings
+Silver V.S White Fillings

-White fillings are either composite resin (not to be confused with true porcelain) containing a mixture of acrylic plastics, quartz fillers and colorants or true porcelain.
-True porcelain filling are called inlays (if they fit inside the cavity less than one third the width of the tooth) or onlays (if they replace or support the cusps tips).
-These porcelain restorations were generally made in a lab with two or more office visits, but with CEREC® 3D, we now precision-mill them from factory manufactured uniform blocks in one visit in our office.
+White fillings are either composite resin (not to be confused with true porcelain) containing a mixture of acrylic plastics, quartz fillers, and colorants or true porcelain.
+True porcelain filling is called inlays (if they fit inside the cavity less than one third the width of the tooth) or onlays (if they replace or support the cusps tips).
+These porcelain restorations were generally made in a lab with two or more office visits, but with CEREC® 3D, we now precision-mill them from factory manufactured uniform blocks in one visit to our office.
 Both of these true porcelain type fillings are cemented or bonded into place and are much more precise and biocompatible than silver or composite which are pressed into the prepared hole (cavity) in your tooth.

 Why is root canal treatment needed?

 What does it involve?

+It is the obdurate filled with a special called gutta percha.
+A temporary filling is put in and it is left to settle.
+It is checked at a later visit and when all the infection has cleared, the tooth is permanently filled.
 Crowns and bridges are fixed prosthetic devices.
-Unlike removable devices such as dentures, which you can take out and clean daily, crowns and bridges are cemented onto existing teeth or implants, and can only be removed by a dentist
+Unlike removable devices such as dentures, which you can take out and clean daily, they are cemented onto existing teeth or implants, and can only be removed by a dentist

-Why is a dental Crown needed?
+Why is a dental crown needed?

-- To protect a weak tooth (for instance, from decay) from breaking or to hold together parts of a cracked tooth
+- To protect a weakest one (for instance, from decay) from breaking or to hold together parts of a cracked tooth

-- To hold a dental bridge in place.
+- To hold a bridge in place.

-- To cover severely discolored teeth.
+- To cover severely discolored.

 - To cover a dental implant.